fyngyrz/soyacro/README.md

 File | Purpose
 ---- | -------
 `README.md` | This Readme
-`saconfig.txt` | **User-supplied config file** \(see `soyacro.py` for details\)
-`COPYING` | Declaration of public domain
+`.editorconfig` | This file tells github how to display the python source properly `saconfig.txt` | **User-supplied config file** \(see `soyacro.py` for details\) `COPYING` | Declaration of public domain
 `soyacro.py` | the webserver cgi